Life Lines

 DO NOT PICK THE CHILD UP

 The reason is that you could inflict more pain and injuries on the child.
-If the child comes to you with a broken wrist, then Immobilise the arm, place in a sling for comfort and take them to the hospital.
+If the child comes to you with a broken wrist, then immobilise the arm, place it in a sling for comfort, and take them to the hospital.

-Should the child's wrist have a open fracture with lots of blood and sever pain:
+Should the child's wrist have an open fracture with lots of blood and severe pain:

 • Do not pick them up

-• Shout for help, Helper to get first aid kit
+• Shout for help, Helper to get the first aid kit

 • Gloves on (prevent infection)

-• Apply 2 dressing in each side of the bone (Control blood loss)
+• Apply 2 dressings on each side of the bone (Control blood loss)

-• Place dressing lightly over the protruding bone (prevent Infection)
+• Place dressing lightly over the protruding bone (to prevent Infection)

 • Treat for shock